Iotic-Labs/iotics-tutorials-py/production_ready_examples/README.md

   - The DB connection is down.
 - [ ] **Comprehensive code documentation**: to enable other developers to understand and debug the code with ease.
 - [ ] **Dockerise Connectors**: to be deployed and executed more easily.

+## Changelog

+Any notable changes made to these examples will be documented in [CHANGELOG.md](./CHANGELOG.md).